kpshek/mm2pwd/README.md

 The E-Tank word (row A) is important in that it encodes bits 1-20 by performing a [rotate left operation](http://en.wikipedia.org/wiki/Circular_shift) on bits 1-20 by the number of E-Tanks that Mega Man has.
 Thus, if Mega Man has 2 E-Tanks, bits 1-20 are rotated left by 2 positions.
 If Mega Man has 0 E-Tanks, this is effectively a no-op.
-The table above illustrating the bits set for each of the 8 bosses represent the bits prior to the rotate left operation.
+The table above illustrating the bits set for each of the 8 bosses represents the bits prior to the rotate left operation.
 The bits of the E-Tank word are not included in the left rotation.

 ## Algorithm ##